Edited by Barney R. Messed with by me. All errors are mine

 “Me; pick you up?
-I was under the impression that the guy picked the girl up.” she said haughtily.
+I was under the impression that the guy picked the girl up,” she said haughtily.

 “Think back on this conversation; who did the asking.
 I changed my mind; I have something important to do Valentine’s Day.
 I will probably have to trim my toenails.
 I do not need your attitude, and I do not need all of the high maintenance that you are showing right now.
 Last time I studied it I found that even ‘nose in the air’ women had to wipe their ass after they take a shit.
 Please do not bother me again.
-Good bye.”
+Goodbye.”
 I got up and started out the door.

 I did not see Joyce for most of the rest of the semester, and when I did see her again I made a big mistake, I stuck my nose in her business.

-I was walking across the campus after last class for the day when I saw two guys that had a girl pushed against the side of a building.
+I was walking across the campus after the last class for the day when I saw two guys that had a girl pushed against the side of a building.
 I did not know who the girl was, but just as I started over to see if I could get her away from them, the biggest of the two reached out and slapped her hard across the face.
 I called campus police and went over and grabbed the jerk who slapped her.

-Wrong move, I found myself on the ground and getting kicked by both guys when the campus cops showed.
+The wrong move, I found myself on the ground and getting kicked by both guys when the campus cops showed.
 I was bruised, but not hurt otherwise.
 Of course, the girl was gone.

-I gave them my account and of course the other guys said I was lying and had attacked them.
+I gave them my account and of course, the other guys said I was lying and had attacked them.

-The cops asked them if they wanted to press charges, and without hesitation they said no they had gotten their revenge.
+The cops asked them if they wanted to press charges, and without hesitation, they said no they had gotten their revenge.

 I asked how long I had before I could swear out a complaint.
 I was told I couldn’t because even if I was telling the truth, I was not the victim, and I had made the first aggressive move.
-They did say that if I could find the girl, and get her to file, they would come get me as a witness.
+They did say that if I could find the girl, and get her to file, they would come to get me as a witness.

 The jerks left, laughing, and the cop said that while he believed my story, and that the jerks were well known to the cops, they could not do anything about this incident.

-Needless to say, I was ‘Doubly Pissed’; I was embarrassed at getting involved, and angry that she ran away.
+Needless to say, I was ‘Doubly Pissed’; I was embarrassed at getting involved and angry that she ran away.
 I walked to my car to drive home.
 I didn’t make it.
 As I opened the door and started to get in, Joyce grabbed my arm; I turned to see who it was and almost slugged her.
 She had a huge bruise on her face and she was wiping tears from her eyes.

 “Why can’t you stay away from me?”
 She asked.
 “I need you around like I need a hole in my head.
 Stay out of my business.”
 By then she was shouting.